South Dakota v. Fifteen Impounded Cats

 South Dakota v.
 Fifteen Impounded Cats, 785 N.W.2d 272 (S.D.
-2010), is a 2010 Supreme Court of South Dakota civil forfeiture case brought by the American state of South Dakota against fifteen cats that they had seized on the grounds of interfering with a driver's visibility.
+2010), is a 2010 Supreme Court of South Dakota civil forfeiture case brought by the U.S. state of South Dakota against fifteen cats that they had seized on the grounds of interfering with a driver's visibility.
 The seizure was challenged by the owner of the cats and the court found on a 3–2 majority that the seizure was lawful because of the risk to pedestrians as well as to the cats.

 The form of the styling of this case – the defendant being animals (fifteen cats), rather than a legal person – is because this is a jurisdiction in rem (power over objects) case, rather than the more familiar in personam (over persons) case.

 Background

 On August 13, 2009, a police officer stopped a woman who was driving to Texas as she was reversing out of a parking spot and nearly hit the officer's patrol car.
 Inside, the policeman found 15 cats as the driver was living in her car.
 The police officer impounded the cats on the grounds of the poor sanitary conditions in the car, noting a full litter box and a "strong pet odor".
 After being told of the plan of the state to put the cats up for adoption and denying her the opportunity to take them back, the driver challenged the seizure in court.